Efficient Evaluation Methods for Neural Architecture Search: A Survey: Evaluation

 \subsection{Benchmark Datasets}

-EEMs are often evaluated on benchmark datasets to perform fair comparisons.
+EEMs are often evaluated on public benchmark datasets to perform fair comparisons.
 Specifically, the benchmark datasets include a lot of architecture-performance pairs in the specific search spaces.
 The architecture-performance pairs in these benchmark datasets can be used to evaluate the prediction accuracy of EEMs.
-The popular benchmark datasets includes NAS-Bench-101~\cite{ying2019bench}, NAS-Bench-201~\cite{ying2019bench}, NAS-Bench-301~\cite{siems2020bench} for image classification tasks, NAS-Bench-NLP~\cite{klyuchnikov2022bench} for natural language processing tasks, and NAS-Bench-ASR~\cite{mehrotra2020bench} for automatic speech recognition tasks, etc.
+The commonly used benchmark datasets includes NAS-Bench-101~\cite{ying2019bench}, NAS-Bench-201~\cite{ying2019bench}, NAS-Bench-301~\cite{siems2020bench} for image classification, NAS-Bench-NLP~\cite{klyuchnikov2022bench} for natural language processing, and NAS-Bench-ASR~\cite{mehrotra2020bench} for automatic speech recognition.

 These benchmark datasets all use the cell-based search space.
 Specifically, they stack cells to form the architecture, and only the structure of the cell can be searched.
 Each cell can be treated as a DAG.
-Based on the position of the operation, the cell-based search space can be divided into Operation on Node (OON) and Operation on Edge (OOE) search spaces.
-Specifically, the node of the DAG is regarded as the operation while the edge is treated as the connections between operations for OON.
-The edge of DAG represents the operations in architecture while the node is regarded as the connection between operations for OOE.
+Based on the position of the operation in DAG, the cell-based search spaces can be divided into Operation on Node (OON) and Operation on Edge (OOE) search spaces.
+Specifically, the node is regarded as the operation while the edge is treated as the connection between operations for OON.
+The edge represents the operation while the node is regarded as the connection for OOE.
 We summarized the mentioned benchmarks in Table.~\ref{tbl_benchmark}.
-Take NAS-Bench-101 as an example, it is proposed in 2017 and aims at the tasks of image classification.
-The search space belongs to OON, and the number of choice operations is three.
-The number of nodes is up to seven, and the number of edges is equal to or less than nine.
-The search space includes 423,624 architectures and provides the performance of these architectures on CIFAR-10.